A Standards-Based Approach

 We support a number of standards initiatives, including:

-- The National Information Exchange Model is a federal, state, local, and tribal interagency initiative providing a foundation for seamless information exchange.
+- The National Information Exchange Model (NIEM) is a federal, state, local, and tribal interagency initiative providing a foundation for seamless information exchange.
 The NIEM development process is the basis for CISS functional standards.
 It is designed to develop, disseminate, and support enterprise-wide information exchanges, standards, and processes that can enable organizations in broad communities of interest to effectively share critical information.

 - Springboard is a forum where the industry and government can evaluate, test, and certify information sharing and interoperability standards or an implementation of a standard.